cloudflare/Cloudflare-WordPress/README.md

 ## Contributions

 We welcome community contribution to this repository.
 [CONTRIBUTING.md](CONTRIBUTING.md) will help you start contributing.
+You can find active problems to work on in [Issues](https://github.com/cloudflare/Cloudflare-WordPress/issues) page.

 ## Changelog